observablehq/framework/examples/loader-python-to-parquet/src/index.md

 Inputs.table(dams)
 ```

-Lastly, we can pass the table to `Plot.plot` to make a simple bar chart of dam counts by purpose, with color mapped to hazard classification.
+Lastly, we can pass the table to Observable Plot to make a simple bar chart of dam counts by purpose, with color mapped to hazard classification.

 ```js echo
 Plot.plot({